spearwolf/twopoint5d/three-tiled-maps/src/README.md

 ![Map2dLayer update](./Map2dLayer-renderViewArea.svg)

-Every time the _view area_ is updated, the [IMap2dLayerTilesRenderer](./IMap2dLayerTilesRenderer.ts) is informed about it using callbacks - these callbacks are always called in the same order:
+Every time the _view area_ is updated (by calling `map2dLayer.update()` in combination with changes to the map2d layer properties), the [IMap2dLayerTilesRenderer](./IMap2dLayerTilesRenderer.ts) is informed about it using callbacks - these callbacks are always called in the same order:

 ![Map2dLayer update view area](./Map2dLayer-update-view-area.svg)